-“James, calm down.”
-Liwen placed a hand on the Provost’s shoulders.
-“Are we accorded for two to one for Richard Huang?”
+"James, calm down."
+Du placed a hand on the Provost's shoulders.
+"So, Richard Huang?"

 "Fine, on the matter of the Void Girl?"

-“This is a show trial anyway,” Ma said grudgingly.
-“It’s not as if the Dean would let her go.
-He would create a third scholarship position if we were to say no, would he not?”
+"Can I refuse?"
+Ma complained grudgingly.
+"It's not as if the Dean would let her go.
+He would create a third scholarship position if we were to say no, would he not?"

-“Still, what do you think?”
-Liwen asked.
-“Out of curiosity.”
+"Still, what do you think?"
+Du asked.
+"Out of curiosity."

 "Idealistic, naive, but I like her," Magister Kilmer stated confidently.
 "Strong will, clear logos, talent, looks, intelligence, Fudan could hardly ask for better."